Author: Sharla Yates

 Micro memoirs (a sub-genre of flash creative nonfiction) are true stories from one’s life written with power and brevity.
 Generally defined as 300 words or less, these tiny essays pack a powerful punch!
 With a limited word count, every word matters.
 Through writing micros, you’ll learn to distill what’s most important, focus on a single experience, and rely on images and sensory details to make your work pop on the page—work that can help your scenes, essays, and manuscripts, too.

-During this online generative workshop, participants will look at examples of evocative micro memoirs and explore what makes them effective.
+During this online generative webinar, participants will look at examples of evocative micro memoirs and explore what makes them effective.
 They’ll learn how to create a lasting emotional impact on readers with just a few words by using precise sensory details, poetic devices, and metaphor.
 At the end, Bethany will provide three writing prompts as optional homework to jumpstart your writing!

 Can’t make it live?
 No worries—a replay will be available to all registrants.